 14:15 - Buy or Build Considerations: Why new global OTT service Cinnessance chose to buy from 24i

 The complexity of international OTT expansion is a significant element of the perennial ‘build or buy’ dilemma faced by new streaming services.
 The choice of OTT technologies increasingly hinges on questions of simplicity and flexibility.

 This session looks at the build vs. buy decision made by Cinessance, a new global streaming service dedicated to French cinema.
 We’ll hear from the CEOs of Cinessance and its end-to-end OTT technology partner, 24i, on the key drivers in buy vs build decision making.
 This will include factors such as speed to market, CAPEX considerations and the need to scale the audience served while retaining flexibility to expand functionality and adjust business models.

 Super Aggregation: Managing Complex Media & Tech Ecosystems

 2:30pm - 3:30pm CET

-Both the media and technology ecosystems look increasingly complex for media businesses and consumers alike.
-The ecosystems are built on developing “frenemy” relationships with competitors on common, aggregation platforms, that aim to provide add-on services such as personalization and subscription management, for example.
-For consumers, the aggregation platforms are provided by former Pay-TV businesses and large technology giants.
+Media and technology ecosystems are increasingly built on developing “frenemy” relationships with competitors on common, aggregation platforms that aim to provide add-on services such as personalization and subscription management.
+For consumers, the aggregation platforms are commonly provided by Pay-TV businesses and technology giants.
 For media businesses, cloud service providers are becoming the backbone and interface through which they can access niche technology tools to power their media factories.
-This session aims to provide insights into the future of these ecosystems and how to manage the ambiguous relationships within them for business success.

 Vision for Future Media Business Models: Blockchain, Commerce & Content Marketplaces